isabella232/magento-learn.en/help/free-video-library/mftf-test-creation-tutorial.md

 ---
 title: MFTF Test Creation Tutorial
-Description: In this short video, we will briefly cover Magento Functional Testing Framework – Hot use it, how to install it, and a quick walkthrough demo.
+Description: The Magento Functional Testing Framework – Hot use it, how to install it, and a quick walkthrough demo.
 feature: Landing Pages
 topics:
 kt: 100000